lbalbi/big_data_datasets/README.md

 ### - Uncommonsense [4]:

-The Uncommonsense dataset was the first large dataset built with informative negative statements about everyday concepts.
+The Uncommonsense dataset was the first large dataset built with informative negative statements about everyday concepts through pruning and ranking of negatives by informativeness.
-Furthermore, it provides explanations on the provenance of negatives

 <br />